wuyuanpei/KeyloggerRootkit/README.md

 To hide this module: kill -64 1.
 Check lsmod to see keylogger is gone.

 To hide any pid: kill -63 <pid>. e.g. to hide process bash with pid 2296, do kill -63 2296.
 Check ps to see bash is gone.

+To hide a file, we currently have it hardcoded to hide any files or directories named "realbad".
+This can be changed to our needs.